fardinbarashi/psGuiAndScriptRolf/README.md

 ## News :
 ### 1.1
 ```
-Better code in the man script
+Better code in the main script
 ```

 ## System requirements :